Insurance That Serves Up Protection You Can Count On

 Do I need liquor liability insurance if my establishment serves alcohol?

 Yes.
-Liquor Liability is necessary to cover claims that arise from guests that have been served alcohol adn then injure themselves or someone else.
+Liquor Liability is necessary to cover claims that arise from guests that have been served alcohol and then injure themselves or someone else.
 This is a significant risk in most states.
 Nevada is unique in that we have laws that protect establishments from this type of claim.

 Which insurance coverage is legally required for restaurants?